facebook/componentkit/_docs/datasource-basics.md

 #### Create a `CKCollectionViewDataSource`

-Ok, so now we have our view controller as the component provider, let's create our `CKComponentCollectionViewDataSource` and attach the collection view to it.
+Ok, so now we have our view controller as the component provider, let's create our `CKCollectionViewDataSource` and attach the collection view to it.

 ```objc++
 	- (void)viewDidLoad {